SizzlingStats/demboyz/README.md

     ./demboyz mystvdemo.json mystvdemo.con

 In the first example, mystvdemo.dem will be read from the current working directory, while mystvdemo.json will be written to the current working directory.

+## Compiling From Source

+When following instructions below, the compiled binary will be output in the bin folder.

 ### Using Vagrant